Lommatzsch Libelle: Design and development

-The Vnesheconombank was responsible for funding for aircraft development centres in the GDR, including the factory at Lommatzsch which was responsible for glider design and production and was known as VEB Apparatebau Lommatzsch or VBAL.
+The Foreign Trade Bank of the USSR was responsible for funding for aircraft development centres in the GDR, including the factory at Lommatzsch which was responsible for glider design and production and was known as VEB Apparatebau Lommatzsch or VBAL.
 In 1955 they began the design of a single seat, high performance, wooden glider capable of providing training in advanced soaring and basic aerobatics.
 The first prototype, the VBAL 55 Libelle (Dragonfly) or Lom 55 V1 for short, had a butterfly tail and was first flown 13 February 1957 by Karl Treuter.
 The V2 had a similar tail and was used for stress testing.
 Flight testing led to production variants with conventional tails.
 The Lom 55 and three of its five production variants had a wingspan of 16.50 m but the Lom 58 and 58/I were Standard Class gliders with 15.00 m spans.
 The final variant, the Lom 58/II, had a 16.50 m span laminar flow wing.

 The wood and fabric Libelle had a two-piece, mid-mounted, single spar wing of trapezoidal plan out to slightly blunted tips, apart from those of the two Standard class variants which ended in salmon tip fairings.
 The wing was plywood-covered ahead of the spar, forming a torsion resistant D-box, and fabric-covered behind.
 Exceptionally, the laminar flow wing of the Lom 58/II was dural-foil covered.
 The ailerons of this variant were single-piece but on all others they were divided.
 Three variants, the Lom 57/I, 58/I and 58/II, had flaps.
 All variants had spoilers.

 Apart from the two V-tailed prototypes, all Libelles had very similar fuselages.
 These were built in two parts, wooden-framed and fabric covered forwards and a ply-skinned monocoque, circular section rear.
 The fin and broad rudder was largely straight-edged, though blunted at the top and rounded near the rudder base.
 The tailplane, mounted on top of the fuselage and at its end, was trapezoidal in plan apart from blunted tips and carried narrow, tapered elevators.
 Fixed tail surfaces were ply-covered and control surfaces fabric-covered.
 The Libelle landed on a rubber-sprung, semi-recessed, fixed monowheel located ahead of the wing trailing edge, assisted by a short skid under the nose and a small tailskid.